Skip to main content

 What is FX markup?+

-FX markup is the spread added to a mid-market exchange rate.
-It is often embedded in the rate you receive rather than shown as a separate fee.
+The spread a provider adds to the mid-market exchange rate.
+Wise shows it explicitly.
+Most other providers embed it in the rate you receive rather than listing it as a separate fee.

-This model focuses on core fees and FX markups.
-Items like chargebacks, intermediary bank fees, payout network fees, provider minimums, and tiered pricing should be layered into the final evaluation.
+The model focuses on core fees and FX markups.
+Chargebacks, intermediary bank fees, payout network fees, provider minimums, and tiered pricing should be layered into your final evaluation.

 Why do results stay in the source currency?+

-How should I use this in a vendor evaluation?+
+How do I use this in a vendor evaluation?+

-Start with realistic fee assumptions, then run sensitivity checks (different ticket sizes, FX markups, and fixed fees).
-Pair the outputs with operational checks like reconciliation exports, failure reasons, and status webhooks.
+Start with realistic fee assumptions, then run sensitivity checks at different ticket sizes, FX markups, and fixed fees.
+Pair the outputs with operational checks: reconciliation exports, failure reasons, and status webhooks.

 Is this financial advice?+